 I studied a Bachelor of Business, majoring in finance and business law as well as a Bachelor of Health Science, majoring in health promotion.

 Besides working in Growth, do you have any other dream job in mind?

-As a massive rugby fan my dream job has always been to be the NRL CEO.
-There are so many problems facing the NRL currently but equally there are as many opportunities and I would relish the opportunity to help bring the game I love into its finest form.
+As a massive rugby fan, my dream job has always been to be the NRL CEO.
+There are so many problems facing the NRL currently, but equally there are as many opportunities and I would relish the possibility to help bring the game I love into its finest form.

 What does the Growth department at Avaana focus on?

 Being a tech start-up and a marketplace, marketing is incredibly important to us.
 We balance two sides, as all marketplaces do.

 The first side we have is the practitioner side, which we feel we have built significant mass in certain geographical areas.
 We continue to attract practitioners in both an outbound and inbound manner.
 We invest in attracting practitioners via many channels so that we can begin to market their services to our user base.
 For example, a physiotherapist will list on Avaana their initial consultation, follow-up consultations and any other additional services that they have within the clinic.

 The other side of the marketplace is the users who visit Avaana.
 Once we have a critical mass of practitioners, in terms of categories - let's say allied health, natural therapies and fitness - and in a determined geographic area, we begin targeting ads on potential customers for these practitioners.

 So it's a bit of a balancing act, but so far we feel that we've got the correct strategy going forward.